Tips for Saving on My Water Bill

 - Irrigate slowly, deeply, and infrequently to encourage a deeper root system.
 Add only the amount of water necessary.

 - The best time to water is early in the day.

-—After 10 a.m., evaporation robs the soil of moisture; so any watering that you do after that time doesn't get absorbed efficiently.
-Also, water droplets combined with the presence of hot sun create a magnifying effect that can actually burn blades of grass.
+-After 10 am, evaporation robs the soil of moisture; any watering that you do doesn't get absorbed efficiently.
+Also, water droplets combined with the presence of hot sun create a magnifying effect that can burn grass blades.

-—Running sprinkler or watering at night can lead to root rot and creates excessive moisture that can lead to lawn disease.
+-Running sprinklers or watering at night can lead to root rot and creates excessive moisture that can lead to lawn disease.